tinysuperlab/MotionKitV2MicroPython/README.md

     # Trigger (P1), Echo (P2)
     def ultrasound_measure(self):

-Create a single instane of the Maqueen class and call the member functions.
+Import the library and create a single instane of the Maqueen class and call the member functions.

+    from maqueen import Maqueen
     robot = Maqueen()
     robot.led_right(1)